alphagov/whitehall/docs/troubleshooting.md

 ## Whitehall troubleshooting

-You may run into errors while working locally and trying to render pages on the Frontend.
+You may run into errors while working locally and trying to render pages.

 Problem: